Rigsby Online: The Authorised Rising Damp web site

 Janet Michael played Ruth Jones in the Leicester performances of the play The Banana Box.

-Born in Scotland, Janet has
+Born in Scotland,

 remained faithful to her country's training of her acting skills.
 After